Contemporary-Physicslab/Demolab/book/book/0 introduction/About.md

 1. Enhance the quality by adding comments and/or suggestions using the issue button <i class="fa-solid fa-lightbulb"></i> below the  <i class="fa-brands fa-github"></i> button.
 2. Add content

-If you see a typo, if something is not clear, or anything needs to be adjusted, click the <i class="fa-brands fa-github"></i> button at the top of the screen and open an issue by clicking on the {fa}`lightbulb` button.
+If you spot a typo, if something is not clear, or anything needs to be adjusted, click the <i class="fa-brands fa-github"></i> button at the top of the screen and open an issue by clicking on the {fa}`lightbulb` button.
 (You need to have a github account though).
 We then receive a notification of your query, and we will address the issue as soon as possible.

 If you want to add your material, you can do so by [contacting us](c.f.j.pols@tudelft.nl).
 You can become a team member of the github repository and are allowed to add materials.
 If you are interested in how this works, see the [teachbooks manual](https://teachbooks.io/manual/workflows/collaboration.html) on the matter.